gbif/hp-gb32/programme.md

 Time: 09:00-17:00
 Venue: CSIRO offices

 *This meeting is open to GBIF node managers and nodes staff*
+*More information about the Global Nodes Training and Meeting can be found at [https://globalnodes.gbif.org/](https://globalnodes.gbif.org/).*

 **Budget Committee meeting**
 Time: 09:00-12:30